 West Nile virus is transmitted through mosquitoes, and can cause encephalitis, or an inflammation of the brain and spinal cord.
 The clinical signs of this disease in horses include fever, incoordination and stumbling, weakness, and more.

-When it comes to battling the bugs, it's important to have a barn-wide system that has every zone on your farm covered.
-Read on to learn about the different types of fly control to use where so you can create the ultimate plan of attack for your farm.
+When it comes to solving your bug problem, it’s important to have a barn-wide system that has every area on your farm covered.
+Read on to learn about the different types of fly control to use when so you can find the ultimate solution for every problem area on your farm.

 The best way to keep the fly population on your farm in check is by making sure larvae can't mature into adult flies.
 That's why your insect control plan starts at the manure pile, which serves as a breeding ground for flies.
 These tiny, beneficial bugs stop adult pest flies from developing by feeding upon and breeding within the developing (pupal) stages of manure breeding flies.

 Fly Stoppers work by seeking out their target host - the fly pupae - and depositing their eggs inside them.
 These eggs then hatch and begin to grow and feed on the developing fly, thus stopping the adult pest fly from hatching.
 Once mature, the Fly Stoppers emerge from the fly pupae to look for a mate and the female Fly Stoppers™ continue to lay eggs in fly pupaes.
 The Fly Stoppers will continue to busily lower the flow population, and you and your horse won't even notice them!

 Fly Stoppers are designed to be used throughout fly season, and when you first release them depends on where you live.
 Check out the map below to determine the ideal time to start your shipment, keeping in mind that you may want to shift up or down a zone depending on the elevation and microclimate of your particular area.